LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 Show as in Theorem
 [15](#density thm) that
 $\varphi\U n$ converges appropriately.
 </div>
 </div>

-The above can be generalized to non-Euclidean spaces.
+The above can be generalized to non-Euclidean spaces

 **Theorem 16**.
 Let $(X,\mu )$ be a measure space such that $X$ is locally convex and Hausdorff and $\mu$ is inner and outer regular.
 Then

 <div>
 $$\begin{aligned}